luiz-otavio/slime-korld/README.md

 Slime Korld is a library that allows you to create Slime Worlds in a Minecraft Server.
 It introduce the right format of the slime format with extra data features and a simple API.

+Even it's simple, you can customize some delegates to change the way the world is generated or it's stored.
 ## Hypixel Slime
 Since July of 2019, Hypixel has started using Slime World Format to store their skyblocks islands with less data in dedicated environments for storage.
 This library tries to support this format as well and try to make it easier to use.